Kaltsoon/nosql/material/3-mongo-operations.md

 The [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations (create, read, update, delete) are the most common database operations in any database management system.
 Next, let's practice their usage in MongoDB.
 Before starting the exercises, open the MongoDB Compass application we used during the previous section and open the `library` database in the MongoDB Shell.

+> [!WARNING]
+> Make sure that the MongoDB Shell is using the `library` database by executing the `use library` command.
+The command input line should start with "library" (name of the used database).

 > [!IMPORTANT]
-> Exercise 1 👨‍💻: Create a file (for example, a Word document) for the exercises in this section.
+> Exercise 1 👨‍💻: Create a new Word document for the exercises in this section.
 Add the information mentioned in the exercises to the file for a later submission.
 You can include the database queries as text or [screenshots](https://www.take-a-screenshot.org/) of the MongoDB Shell.
 Once you are done with the exercises in this section, submit the file to the "Database operations in MongoDB" Moodle submission in PDF format.

 ### Inserting documents